You’re someone reading this perhaps who needs to send money abroad regularly.

 But what is the simplest, cheapest and fastest way?

 At the time of writing (2018-19) I still use TransferWise, but using cryptocurrency is a very close option, with only the high fees on Coinbase, Bitpanda (European alternative) etc. etc. the factor holding it back.

 [I have a $10 Coinbase sign-up referral link, which will give you $10 extra bitcoin, every time you buy or sell $100 of bitcoin or more.]

 Even then, I could deposit the money in advance via online banking (to Coinbase) which might take a couple of days but will reduce fees.
 The only problem is the fiat-crypto conversion.

 There may be other exchanges available to you in your country that will be a cheaper way of getting that fiat-into-crypto initially, nice and cheap.
 You could also buy in bulk and get a good deal on btc at Localbitcoins.com.
 The latter is peer-to-peer, so it recommends meeting up directly to perform the transaction.

 TransferWise will also take a few days, but it has a great website and has been slashing bank fees for users for some time.
 Once you’ve set up the details of the accounts you’re transferring to and from, then the process is recorded and you’re settings are remembered.
 You only have to click ‘repeat transfer’ in future.

-The rest of the process involves simply sending Transferwise the payment from your registered online bank account and then waiting a few days for them to notify you when it’s been sent and arrived.
+The rest of the process involves simply sending Transferwise the payment from your registered online bank account and then waiting a couple of days (max) for them to notify you when it’s been sent and arrived.
 In fact, their email notifications are great, and track the whole process giving you nice peace of mind.